siemens/CtrlppCheck/docs/contributor.md

 WinCCOA_QualityChecks/data/ctrlPpCheck/rule/__proj__.xml // proj specific

 Rules files define patterns
-for namees (variables,files, ...), performance issues (do not use delay(), branding etc. for a description of file format see: /Documentation/namingCheck.md to create new rules and config files, see: /Documentation/namingCheck.md
+performance issues (do not use delay(), branding etc. for a description of file format see: /Documentation/namingCheck.md to create new rules and config files, see: /Documentation/namingCheck.md

+Naming rules files difine patterns for names (variables, files, functions,...)

 examples: